 Objective

-This project focuses on the development of environmentally-acceptable, 3D printable igniter formulations and environmentally-friendly additive manufacturing (AM) techniques required to print these materials, to complement the AM propellant development currently underway at the Armament Research, Development and Engineering Center (ARDEC).
+This project focuses on the development of novel 3D printable igniter formulations and additive manufacturing (AM) techniques required to print these materials, to complement the AM propellant development currently underway at the Armament Research, Development and Engineering Center (ARDEC).
 This would permit embedding the igniters into complex and novel AM propelling charges.

 Technical Approach